Best chicken coop ventilation: 7 strategies that actually work

 Should I close coop vents in winter to keep the coop warm?

 No, and this is the most common winter coop failure.
-Sealed coops trap moisture, ammonia, and COβ β the wet air condenses on combs and wattles overnight, which is what causes most winter frostbite.
-Adult layers handle dry cold air down to about 0Β°F without help; they don't handle damp 25Β°F well at all.
+Sealed coops trap moisture, ammonia, and COβ β the wet air condenses on combs and wattles overnight, which drives many winter frostbite cases.
+Adult layers handle dry cold far better than damp cold.
 For cold climates, push most vent area HIGH (above roost height, near the roof peak) so warm moist air rises and exits without putting drafts on perch-level birds.
 Low vents can be partially closeable for the deepest cold but should never be sealed entirely.

 Can I add ventilation to a prefab coop after the fact?